broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 | agg_preemptible_tries |  PapiSettings (papi_settings) | Number of preemtible machine tries for the BamtoCram task. | Int |

 #### Additional inputs
 Additional inputs that are not contained in a struct are described in the table below.
-Similar to the struct inputs, these inputs are specified in the [example configuration files](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs/input_files).
+Similar to the struct inputs, these inputs are specified in the [example configuration files](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs/input_files) or, when noted, are hardcoded into the WDL workflow.

 | Input name | Input description | Input type |